AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

 If you want to force a new authentication when users switch between apps.
 In that case, you can navigate to the **Add more properties**, select the **Auth per Aggregator** property.

-Adding **Auth per Aggregator** effectively breaks Single Sign On for the respective channel.
+Adding **Auth per Aggregator** effectively breaks single sign on for the respective channel.

    ![Add Auth Per Aggregator property](assets/auth-per-aggregator.png)